wuyingki/WorkBetter/OKEsetup.md

 - Once you receive the **Oracle Cloud Account**, make note of your **Username, Password, Cloud Tenant Name and Console URL**.

 - Open your browser (Firefox or Chrome) and go to your Console URL.
-As an example, the Console URL will look something like the following:
+The Console URL is:

    [https://console.us-ashburn-1.oraclecloud.com/#/a/](https://console.us-ashburn-1.oraclecloud.com/#/a/)